Author Bio: Dr. Sanusi Umar MD is the author of this article.

 What Are Hyaluronic Acid Dermal Fillers?

 Hyaluronic acids – HA (Also called hyaluronan or hyaluronate) occur naturally in the skin and throughout the body tissues.
-It is part of a family of a complex carbohydrate called glycosaminoglycan.
+It is part of a family of complex carbohydrates called glycosaminoglycan.
 The hyaluronic acid used as a dermal injectable filler and is either derived from rooster combs or engineered in the labs.
 In some cases, hyaluronic acid used in dermal fillers is chemically modified (cross-linked) to make it last longer in the body.
 This carbohydrate polymer has been nicknamed, the “goo” compound, which is commonly found in the extracellular matrix.
 It is also a major constituent of synovial fluid found in joints.
-Hyaluronic acid dermal fillers enable the fluid to function as a lubricant and contributes to its viscosity.
+Hyaluronic acid dermal fillers enable the fluid to function as a lubricant and contribute to its viscosity.
 Additionally, to the joints, hyaluronic acid is also found in the skin, muscles, and tendons.

 When injected Hyaluronic acid dermal fillers act like an inflated cushion to support facial structures and tissues that may have lost volume or elasticity due to normal aging.
-They also bring water to the surface of skin to keep it looking fresh and supple.
+They also bring water to the surface of the skin to keep it looking fresh and supple.

 Hyaluronic Acid Dermal Filler Lip Injection Before After Photos In a Hermosa Beach Los Angeles Patient

 If you have a question about Juvederm treatment, do not hesitate to Ask Dr. U at no cost.